-1) A delayed onset to the seasonal rain since April has strengthened rainfall deficits, resulting in abnormal dryness over northern Guatemala and parts of Belize.
+1) A delayed onset to the seasonal rain since April and uneven rains since has strengthened rainfall deficits, resulting in abnormal dryness over central Belize and a small portion of neighboring Guatemala.

 2) Heavy and above-average rain over the past few weeks has led to ground oversaturation, which has resulted in flooding and landslides with many infrastructure damages, fatalities, and many people affected over many areas of Central America.
-Heavy rains will continue along the Pacific coast as well as eastern facing Caribbean coasts.
+Heavy rains will continue along the Pacific coast as well as the eastern-facing Nicaraguan coast.